 The New York Racing Association, Inc. is not responsible for ticket sales not completed before mutuel machines are locked.
 No adjustments, including cancellations, will be made after the customer has left the window.
 IRS taxable tickets cannot be cashed for guests who do not provide evidence of a social security number and a picture ID.

 CLICK HERE to obtain rules for all the bets offered at NYRA racetracks.

-All multi-leg wagers with a carryover provision including both Pick 5’s will have a mandatory payout on Sunday, April 23, 2017.
+All multi-leg wagers with a carryover provision will have a mandatory payout on the last race day of the calendar year – December 31, 2017.